TomasHubelbauer/pdf/README.md

 Ensure the number of entries is equal to the count by using a for loop and then expecting the trailer.

+### Parse dictionaries where keys are immediately followed by values

+For this, a proper formatting of values needs to be implemented first, so that things like names and strings do not get interrupted by otherwise significant characters and the slash can be used as a stop character when parsing the value.